Getting Soaked in Texas

 Hurricane Harvey Makes it to America

 My family and I spent much of the summer in Texas.
-It was our first visit to the state as well as our very first experience with a Tropical Hurricane.
-We stayed in Austin for a few months, and it just so happened to coincide with hurricane season.
-It had been a few years since any major one had made landfall on the continental USA, but it looked as though Mother Nature was attempting to make up for it with this one.
+It was our first visit to the Lone Star state, as well as our very first encounter with a Tropical Hurricane.
+We had the opportunity to stay in Austin (state capital) for a few months, and it was quite the experience!
+The timing also happen to coincide with hurricane season.
+It had been a few years since any major one had made landfall on the continental USA, and it looked as though Mother Nature was attempting to make up for it.

 Lots and Lots of Water